 2010: 'A Journey into God: A Wesleyan Theology of Evangelism'.
 Dr Philip Meadows, Lecturer in Missiology and Wesleyan Studies, Cliff College.
 Published in Wesley and Methodist Studies, vol. 3 (2011).

 2009: 'Wesley Agonistes and the Calvinist Sublime: The Spiritual Ideals of the Early English Evangelical School.'
 Dr Bruce Hindmarsh, James M. Houston Professor of Spiritual Theology at Regent College, Vancouver.
 A revised version was published as ‘The Inner Life of Doctrine: An Interdisciplinary Perspective on the Calvinist-Arminian Debate Among Methodists’, Church History, 83:2 (June 2014), 367-97.

 2008: 'John Wesley and Jonathan Edwards, with a focus on Wesley's edition of Edwards' The Life of David Brainerd.
 Isabel Rivers, Research Professor, Queen Mary, University of London and Co-Director of the Dr Williams's Centre for Dissenting Studies.
-The paper is being revised for publication in Vanity Fair and the Celestial City: Dissenting, Methodist, and Evangelical Literary Culture in England, 1720–1800 (forthcoming).
+The paper was revised for publication in Vanity Fair and the Celestial City: Dissenting, Methodist, and Evangelical Literary Culture in England, 1720–1800.

 2007: 'Recovering Charles Wesley's Voice: Opportunities, Obstacles, and Achievements.'
 Dr Kenneth Newport, Professor in Christian Thought, Liverpool Hope University.
 Published in the Bulletin of the John Rylands University Library of Manchester, 88:2 (2006), 19-38.